CorradoTorino/KataSocialNetwork/README.md

 # Social Network Kata
-## Credits

 Inspired by [Sandro Mancuso & Samir Talwar](http://monospacedmonologues.com/post/49250842364/the-social-networking-kata)

-## Your Team

-Is tired of all those boring tasks like bowling game scores, bank accounts, singing songs or commanding mars rovers.
+Your Team is tired of all those boring tasks like bowling game scores, bank accounts, singing songs or commanding mars rovers.
 This time you want to do something truly innovative: A Social Network!

-## Your Rules

 Your team also decided for this project to not only apply TDD and pair-programming - this time you’re gonna use BDD to cover all important features.

-## Your Backlog
+## Backlog

 - Posting: **A**lice can publish messages to a personal timeline
 - Reading: **B**ob can view **A**lice’s timeline